 - Posing an investment risk.
 Investors are more aware of greenwashing and better able to avoid guilty companies.

 New regulations could make greenwashing more difficult.
-The European Commission is set to introduce rules that will police green marketing on consumer-protection grounds, as part of its 2020 Circular Economy Action Plan.
+For instance, the European Commission is set to introduce rules that will police green marketing on consumer-protection grounds, as part of its 2020 Circular Economy Action Plan.

 Authorities are also beginning to take a closer look at greenwashing in finance, by ensuring the brands portraying themselves as sustainable, are exactly that.

 Yet, sometimes a company is guilty of greenwash without knowing it.
-It can be easy to fall into common marketing traps that unintentionally cause a consumer to view a brand as more sustainable than it is.
+It can be easy to fall into common marketing traps that unintentionally cause a consumer to view a brand to be more sustainable than it is.

 To address this, a TerraChoice report titled The Sins of Greenwashing: Home and Family Edition identified seven sins of corporate greenwash.
 Through education we can understand these common marketing traps.
-With this understanding, companies are better placed to avoid greenwash tactics.
+And with this understanding, companies are better placed to avoid greenwash tactics.

 Seven sins of greenwashing (plus greenwashing examples)